karlkumbier/iRF2.0/paper.md

 of problems.
 The predictive accuracy of random forests stems from their ability to learn high-order, non-linear interactions in large datasets.
-Although approaches exist for evaluating the importance of individual features in a fitted random forest, identifying important interactions that drive predictive accuracy remains a challenge.
+Although approaches exist for evaluating the importance of individual features in a fitted random forest, identifying interactions that drive predictive accuracy remains a challenge.
+This challenge is in large part due to the enourmous number of interactions that must be considered (i.e. there are $O(p^s)$ possible interactions of size $s$ among $p$ features) and the instability of random forest decision paths.

-The iterative Random Forest algorithm (iRF), and corresponding `iRF` R package, take a step towards addressing this challenge by providing a computationally tractable approach to search for important interactions in a fitted random forest [@basu2018iterative].
+The iterative Random Forest algorithm (iRF), and corresponding `iRF` R package, take a step towards addressing these issues with a computationally tractable approach to search for important interactions in a fitted random forest [@basu2018iterative].
 Our algorithm grows a series of feature weighted random forests [@amaratunga2008enriched] to perform soft regularization on the model based on predictive features.
 We then search for prevalent interactions in the fitted random forest using a generalization of random intersection trees [@shah2014random].
 Finally, we assess the stability of recovered interactions by repeating this search across random forests trained on bootstrap samples of the data.
 The `iRF` R package combines these steps into a single workflow.
 It is based on the source codes from the R packages `randomForest` [@liaw2002classification] and `FSInteract` [@shah2014random].
 A detailed vignette is available on [github](https://cdn.rawgit.com/sumbose/iRF/master/vignettes/vignette2.html).

 # Acknowledgements